Ericgacoki/TaskManager/README.md

 </details>

 > [!WARNING]
 > Since Task Manager uses a shared demo server with no authentication, you may see tasks created by other users testing the app.
-This actually demonstrates the real-time sync capabilities! 😋
+This actually demonstrates the real-time sync capabilities!
+Data resets periodically (approximately every 10-15 minutes of inactivity) as the server uses in-memory storage.

 ## Design/Architectural decisions